Information on the different ways to get certificates for births, deaths, marriages and civil partnerships.

 The more information you give us about the register entry of which you need a copy, the easier it will be for us to find the entry.
 Please note that General Register Office references are different to those held locally.

 We regret that we cannot undertake searches of an indefinite or protracted nature.
-Usually a search in the index, covering a period not exceeding five years, will be made but only where accurate details of the particular registration have been given.
-If a wider search is required it may be necessary for you to undertake a General Search at the Kensington and Chelsea Register Office.
+Usually a search in the index covering a maximum period of five years will be made but only where accurate details of the particular registration have been given.
+If a wider search is required it may be necessary for you to undertake a general search in person at the Kensington and Chelsea Register Office.

 Send separate postal orders for multiple certificate requests